Analyze your asset and inventory data in TableauRequires a Business subscription plan

 One thing noticeably great about Tableau is the drag and drop interface that we can use for both analyzing and visualizing the data.

-To learn more about what you can do with Tableau, check out their training videos.
+To learn more about what you can do with Tableau, check out the Tableau training videos.

 Google sheets will pull data from Orca Scan once every 60 minutes.
 Tableau will automatically update the data but you can also trigger it with the Refresh option yourself.